Greeting During Passing The Peace

 The greeters serving during the service before are required to greet everone upon entering the building.

-4. teresa humphries Says:
+teresa humphries says

 I place my greeters at front and side doors to welcome visitors.
 We show them where the childrens church and nursery is and we have gift bags with booklets and info on our church in the bags.My trouble is keeping greeters , people change their minds and go from place to place. how can i make Greeter Ministry appealing to our members? or is it that they must be lead to serve?